 The Urgent Need for Hypervisor Security in Healthcare

 In today’s digitized healthcare landscape, virtualization technology allows healthcare organizations to consolidate infrastructure, streamline IT management, strengthen security and regulatory compliance, and ultimately improve patient care.
-However, this transformation comes with a trade-off: an expanded attack surface.
-As healthcare providers increasingly rely on virtualized environments to store and manage sensitive patient data, hypervisors have become critical points of vulnerability that cybercriminals are quick to exploit.
+However, it also expands the attack surface.
+Healthcare providers rely on virtualized environments to manage sensitive patient data.
+As a result, hypervisors have become a prime target.

-Hypervisors are foundational in healthcare, underpinning essential systems such as electronic health records (EHRs), telemedicine platforms, virtualized medical imaging, and IoT device management.
+Hypervisors underpin essential healthcare systems.
+These include EHRs, telemedicine platforms, medical imaging, and IoT device management.
 As the layer responsible for managing virtual machines (VMs), hypervisors are uniquely positioned to control the systems that sustain patient care.
-Yet, despite their importance, hypervisors in healthcare are critically under protected, making them high-value targets for ransomware groups like BlackCat, which have shifted tactics to focus on virtualized environments.
-In this context, safeguarding hypervisors is not only a cybersecurity priority but a necessity for patient safety and continuity of care.
+Yet many healthcare hypervisors remain underprotected.
+That makes them high-value targets for ransomware groups like Scattered Spider, BlackCat, and Qilin.
+Safeguarding hypervisors is a cybersecurity priority.
+It is also essential for patient safety and continuity of care.

 Why the healthcare sector?